Russian ESPO oil prices at 21-mth high, boosted by strong China demand - Up News Info

 ESPO crude is typically sold in cargoes of 740,000 barrels and 1 million barrels carried on smaller tankers of the Aframax and Suezmax classes, versus Very Large Crude Carriers that can move 2 million barrels of oil at once.

-(Reporting by Florence Tan and Chen Aizhu; Editing by Tom Hogue and Clarence Fernandez)
+(Reporting by Florence Tan, Chen Aizhu and Olga Yagova; editing by Jason Neely and Stephen Coates)